 In case you want to do your research project with me, here are some ideas that I find interesting.
 Shape it to your interest, to make it your project:

 - How to capture decisions, rationale or different options in an architecture document, such that it does not really hamper architects in their work?

-- Can we use ontologies / prolog to define and check conformance rules implemented in HUSACCT?
-Can we extend to languages like e.g. event-B?
+- Can we use Rascal, Ontologies, Prolog, … to define and check architectural conformance?
+Can we extend this to modeling languages such as event-B?